Buildstarted/buildstarted.com/_posts/2010-08-03-building-a-photo-uploading-website.md

 </code>
 </pre>

-<p>Here we just create a single photo and add it to our db.Photos object</p>
+Here we just create a single photo and add it to our db.Photos object

 <pre><code>//adding a single photo
 Photo photo = new Photo() {